This page last changed on Dec 19, 2011 by cemeyer2.

 - We will do our best to give you feedback mid-way through the semester, but due to different moderators progress in completing their grading, this may be delayed.
 You can always compute your own score on your own using the information above.

 - You may give suggestions on future assignments by talking to the lecturer or the TAs.

 Communicating with the Staff

 If you need help with an assignment, first post your question to the newsgroup or come to one of the TAs office hours.
-They are posted on the home page of this wiki.
+They are posted on the home page of this wiki and at the top of this page.
 If none of the times work for you, email one of the TAs to make an appointment.
 We will do our best to accommodate your schedule.
 The TAs will not answer questions via email that could also be posted on the newsgroup, so please reserve email queries to questions that are specific to how you are completing the assignment.